 However, you still have bargaining power, so don’t be afraid to ask for discounted rates, or mention that other carriers are offering a better deal.
 Give your carrier’s contract service shipping department a call and speak to them directly about your specific shipping requirements, like minimum order quantities, package weight, and volume projections.

-Courier companies need your business to stay alive as well, so don’t think you’re stuck paying whatever rates they set out.
+Freight forwarding companies need your business to stay alive as well, so don’t think you’re stuck paying whatever rates they set out.
 It’s a very competitive market in the courier industry at the moment, with plenty of players to choose from.
 Do your diligent research, and negotiate the best price for your goods.

 The price of shipping goods to various destinations can vary greatly.
 As a business owner, you should shop around for the best rate, and also ensure that you aren’t getting gouged by carriers, or being forced to pay a hidden administration fee.